Parents’ Handbook 2014-15

 For the safety of your child and the other children, we ask that if your child has a fever, vomiting, diarrhea or anything contagious, to please let him/her rest at home for 24 hours past the last episode.
 For the consideration of others, please let the Director know if other children may have been exposed to a contagious illness so notification may be given to our families.
 If your child becomes ill while at school, you will be notified immediately so that your child may be taken home.

 Music is an important part of our curriculum.
-Classes for all ages will be held on Wednesdays (for students who only attend M/W) and Thursdays (all other classes).
+Our music teacher will provide one weekly session per classroom.
 Children respond to rhythm, melodies, and tempos with music and movement.
 The children will use rhythm instruments, move creatively, learn songs that create familiarity of rhyming words, counting, seasons, and all about God's world in which they live.
 Rhyming, sequencing, echoing, following directions, and moving creatively all contribute to reading and math skills.
 Each year, 2 programs will be presented for the parents as a sharing time of things learned in class.

 All parents and caregivers are invited to become a part of the Parents' Committee.
 This group is a resource for parents to connect with the school community.
 This is accomplished through regular events, such as the Orientation indoor picnic, that provide fellowship for parents and assist the school.
 This year, emphasis will be placed on making connections with each other through social activities and providing support to classroom teachers.
 The committee will sponsor fund-raisers as well as support for the community during the holidays.
-Watch for information on peach colored paper in your child’s cubbie, or via email.
-Parent's Committee organizers are listed on the back cover.
+Watch for information on peach colored paper in your child’s cubby, or via email.

 Registration for the next school year will begin in January.
 A $75 non-refundable fee is required at registration for preschool.
 The kindergarten registration fee is $125.
 We encourage you to register early for next year to guarantee a position.
 Children will be assigned teachers in order to enhance optimum learning for all.
 We will consider requests for specific teachers.